 Temple of Isis at Philae.
 Christian cross on the pylon.

 However, this was not yet the last word spoken on behalf of the Ancient Egyptian cults and their followers.
 At the beginning of the 20th century, the famous Egyptologist Jean Maspero discovered a papyrus (P. Cair.
 Masp.
 I 67004), which contains a petition to the provincial governor from officers in Upper Egypt, and was written between 565 and 573.
 The text talks about a man only named "The cannibal", who is said to have misled members of the Blemmyes-tribe to renounce Christianity and embrace the ancient cults again.
-He is said to have restored temples and consecrated shrines of the 'demons', and in addition to have a morally corrupted life, to spread civil disturbance and to raid the countryside with his followers.
-It is hard to say how much of these accusations are true.
-The author of the account is a literally educated man and uses theological connotations for instance from the Bible: the fight of the Old Israel against idolatry.
-Moreover, the connection of 'false beliefs' (=non Christian beliefs) and 'perverted moral' can be traced throughout the Middle Ages up to Early Modern times in records of cases from the Inquisition, but also in literary works and art.
+He is said to have restored temples and consecrated shrines of the 'demons', and in addition to having a morally corrupted life, to spread civil disturbance and to raid the countryside with his followers.
+It is hard to say how many of these accusations are true.
+The author of the account is an educated man and uses theological connotations for instance from the Bible: the fight of the Old Israel against idolatry.
+Moreover, the connection of 'false beliefs' (= non-Christian beliefs) and 'perverted moral' can be traced throughout the Middle Ages up to Early Modern times in records of cases from the Inquisition, but also in literary works and art.
 A heretic, an idol-worshipper, simply could not lead a decent life, it had to be a corrupted one.
-Heresy was a crime which posed the culprits outside of the Christian (und thus human) society, and therefore every action necessary could be undertaken to stop these 'beings'.
-This was the common opinion.
+Heresy was a crime that posed the culprits outside of the Christian (and thus human) society, and therefore every action necessary could be undertaken to stop these 'beings'.
+This was a common opinion.
 Unfortunately, no sources exist telling us the final fate of "the cannibal" and his followers.

 Not only at the isle of Philae, but also in the temple of Amun in the oasis of Siwa, the active cult seems not to have ended before the 6th century.
 It is probable that Christian missionaries never even reached this remote outpost of Ancient Egyptian culture.
 Perhaps Amun was worshipped here until the inhabitants of Siwa were conquered by Muslim forces in the 12th century.